athena-oss/athena/docs/api/cli-functions-host.md

 ### <a name="athenapluginsetplgcmddir"></a>`athena.plugin.set_plg_cmd_dir`

 This functions sets the plg cmd dir(s).
+The parameter should be one or more directories separated by colons.

 **USAGE:**  `athena.plugin.set_plg_cmd_dir <dir(s)>`